-Are you interested in having more control over the energy you use?
+Are you keen on having more control over your energy use?
 Would you like to be less dependent upon traditional electricity generators, distributors or retailers?
 Energy Matters can help you.
 There are several steps along the path toward full energy independence.

 Go solar for energy independence